elasticio/api-docs/source/includes/_flows.md

 ```

-This resource allows you to delete a flow.
+This resource allows you to delete a Flow.

 ### HTTP Request